What Is Sublimation? Psychology, Definition, And Examples

 Freud's Idea of Sublimation

-In sublimation, Sigmund Freud saw energy from the desires of the id, especially sexual urges, being transformed into thoughts and activities that were socially valued.
+In sublimation, Sigmund Freud saw energy from the desires of the id, particularly sexual urges, being transformed into thoughts and activities that were socially valued.
 In other words, the instinctual impulses were channeled into non-instinctual pursuits.

 Although Freud's psychoanalytic theory is far less popular today than it was in Freud's own time, many psychological concepts come from his work.
 Other aspects of his theories have fallen out of favor, but the idea of defense mechanisms used by the mind for self-protection is still a very influential concept.